Smarty Plants - Plants for Kids

 Cucumber ‘Bush’

 Cucumber grows best in summer which is ideal since it is mostly eaten raw in salads at picnics and barbecues.
-Cucumbers grow on a vine which has large leaves which help to shade the fruit as they grow.
-The vine will spread over quite a large area or climb a trellis if one is available.
-The long, […]
+Cucumbers grow on a vine which has large leaves which help […]

 Read More